-Who doesn’t like gazing at the moon and stars at night or thinking about the various natural phenomenon that affects our lives?
-It’s winter and then it’s the summer season, what is making the sun colder and warmer depending on the month of the year, we all have asked these questions since childhood, why the moon keeps walking with us, is it following us?
-Since childhood, we keep asking these questions from our parents.
-Physics is related to our day-to-day life, making it an integral part without which we cannot answer even a single question.
-Even before physics evolved as a separate branch of science, yet it always existed.
+Who doesn’t like gazing at the moon and stars at night or thinking about the various natural phenomenon that affects our life?
+We all have asked these questions since childhood, why the moon keeps walking with us, is it following us?
+Physics is related to our day-to-day life, making it an integral part of life without which we cannot answer even a single question.
+Even before physics evolved as a separate branch of science, it always existed.
 From an apple falling on the head of a sleeping man (Newton) to the concepts of drawing water from the well (pulley system), everything is physics.
-Physics can be a boring subject if you don’t understand the mathematics behind it but if you are a math geek, then it can be the fascinating one.

 If you are also a science geek and have always found your solace in the company of science, then Ph.D. in physics is the correct career choice for you.
-Researching in physics and doing experiments you surely will feel no less than standing in the shoes of Newton, complete your research and you can make tremendous contributions in the field of science because science never seizes to amaze us.
+It is recommended that you pursue your Ph.D on completion of your Master’s degree in the same field.
+While conducting research in physics and doing experiments you surely will feel no less than standing in the shoes of Newton.
+After you complete your research, you can make tremendous contributions in the field of science because science never ceases to amaze us.

 There are two categories in which you can pursue your career in Ph.D. in Physics.